 Lionel declares bankruptcy.

-General Mills (of cereal fame) buys Lionel (and thus American Flyer) and produces items under the name "Fundimensions".
+General Mills (of cereal fame) buys Lionel (and thus American Flyer), and eventually produces items under the name "Fundimensions".

 The NESGA is merged into the NASG.
 The NESGA's name was last used in the 1973 Convention.
 Russ Mobley resigned as General Directory and Ed Schumacher took over.